davidjinuk/w1d2-dev-workflow/notes.md

 * About me
 * How I/we lecture.
 Suggestions for you.
 * Assumption about prior knowledge.
-* Remote questions
+* Remote questions (thanks to some of you local students for joining the channel to monitor for questions!)

 ## Themes: Approach and Debugging

-* All about the approach, not the solution
+* It's all about the approach, not the solution
-* Primarily Debugging
+* Primarily: *Debugging*

+## Here is a markdown code example

+Before jumping into code, we talked about Markdown and its benefits.
+How you should use it for note taking (recommendation only) b/c as devs you are expected to know about it and know fundamental (basic) markdown syntax!
+So might as well get the practice in.

 ```javascript
 console.log('code example');
 ```

 ### Taught via Live Coding

-Write a node program that takes in an unlimited number of command line arguments, goes through each and prints out the sum of them.
+> Write a node program that takes in an unlimited number of command line arguments, goes through each and prints out the sum of them.
 If any argument is not a whole number, skip it.
 Do support negative numbers though.

 ### Key Points